Dark Avengers: New Dark Avengers

 The Dark Avengers capture Captain America during their successful attack on both Avengers teams with the intention of executing him for his 'crimes'.
-Gorgon and Superia are already planning to betray the team, while Victoria Hand, apparently Norman's double agent inside the team, reveals to the New Avengers her real allegiance to Captain America and Skaar turns on his teammates after they confirm their intentions to assault Captain America, exclaiming the famous rallying cry, "Avengers Assemble!" as he does so.
+Gorgon and Superia are already planning to betray the team, while Victoria Hand, apparently Osborn's double agent inside the team, reveals to the New Avengers her real allegiance to Captain America and Skaar turns on his teammates after they confirm their intentions to assault Captain America.
 Skaar reveals that he is a double agent for Captain America, allowing the New Avengers to defeat the rest of the team.
-Norman Osborn is shown to have developed the abilities of the Super-Adaptoid, enabling him to copy the abilities of the other Avengers.
-The Avengers find a way to overload this power, which puts Norman Osborn into a coma.
+Osborn is shown to have developed the abilities of the Super-Adaptoid, enabling him to copy the abilities of the other Avengers.
+The Avengers find a way to overload this power, which puts Osborn into a coma.
 After Osborn is defeated, the rest of the Dark Avengers are detained.
-It is suggested in a conversation with Captain America that they be considered for the Thunderbolts Program.

 As of #175, Thunderbolts is renamed Dark Avengers with writer Jeff Parker and the art team of Kev Walker and Declan Shalvey remaining on the title.
-When the Thunderbolts are missing in the time stream, the Dark Avengers were recruited as a replacement team.
+When the Thunderbolts are missing in the time stream, the Dark Avengers are recruited as a replacement team.
 In order to keep the Dark Avengers in line, they were implanted with nanites and placed under the leadership of Luke Cage.

-The Dark Avengers team are thrown into the alternate world of Earth-13584 with John Walker (U.S. Agent) where they are captured by that reality's version of Iron Man.
+The Dark Avengers team are thrown into the alternate world of Earth-13584 with John Walker (U.S. Agent), where they are captured by that reality's version of Iron Man.
 It turns out that A.I.M. is behind the reality manipulation.
 Due to the Dark Avengers' arrival, the Solar System is starting to disappear.
-The Dark Avengers enter the A.I.M. base and accelerate the sliver's destruction.
-The Dark Avengers arrive back in their world.
+The Dark Avengers enter the A.I.M. base and arrive back in their world.
 Skaar hops away, but the rest of the team ponders what to do as most of them are still criminals.
 June Covington bewitches U.S. Agent into believing they could still work as a team and steps on a still miniaturized Ai Apaec.